FrogmancerSchtevE/RE-Scripts/Utility/README.md

 ## Scripts

 GrinchSatchelPointer.py - A tool to help locate the christmas grinch satchels, circa 2025.
+FrogHouseDecayLogger.py - A tool to log fairly and worse conditioned houses, it'll output it in .xml format and place it in your CUO map data folder.
+Reload to refresh your markers)

 ### General Utilities